Jumio/mobile-sdk-ios/README.md

 ### SDK version: 3.4.1

 #### Fixes
-* Fixed a problem that localized strings were not loaded when initialized from another framework [Netverify/Authentication Custom UI]
+* Fixed a problem that localized strings were not loaded when initialized from another framework [Netverify, Authentication]

+### SDK version: 3.4.2

+#### Changes
+* Updated privacy policy within user journey [Netverify, Authentication]
+* Changed handling of localized strings in 3D Liveness workflow when initialized from another framework [Netverify, Authentication]

 # Basic Setup